How to Check What CPU You Have? (and Its Specs)

 PCIe Lanes and PCIe Version of Your CPU

-The expansion cards that you install on the PCIe slots on the motherboard connect to PCIe lanes.
+The expansion cards you install on the PCIe slots on the motherboard connect to PCIe lanes.

 PCIe lanes are information highways that transmit data from the connected expansion cards to the CPU.